Current trends and future directions in event-based control: Overview over the literature on event-based control

-A passivity-based approach for the analysis of the relative threshold triggering rule is presented in \cite{yu2013event}.
-For this approach, passivity properties of plant and controller are leveraged, which allows to efficiently analyze many additional effects like disturbances, quantization or delays.
-In \cite{liu2015small}, an input-to-state stability (ISS) condition in the form of an $\L_\infty$-norm bound is considered for the analysis of relative and absolute threshold triggering rules.
-This provides an alternative small-gain inspired ISS perspective compared to the Lyapunov-function based ISS arguments from \cite{tabuada2007event}.
-It is however not clear if one or the other perspective is superior to design ETC triggering rules.
-Note that it is in general not trivial to extend ETC triggering rules to output feedback, as guaranteed lower bounds on the inter-event times are often not preserved under output feedback.
-This has been studied, e.g., in \cite{lehmann2011event} using a Luenberger observer with continuous feedback, in \cite{donkers2012output} for a mixed threshold triggering rule using an impulsive system model for linear system, and in \cite{abdelrahim2016stabilization,dolk2017output} using a time regularized triggering rule, that only triggers sampling after a minimum inter-event time has lapsed.
-The triggering rules in \cite{abdelrahim2016stabilization,dolk2017output} are based on a dynamic clock variable, a technique adapted from the analysis of minimum sampling intervals.
 An approach to derive static and dynamic ETC triggering rules based on Riccati equations is presented in \cite{borgers2018riccati}.
 ETC with a triggering rule based on reachable sets is studied in \cite{brunner2019event}.
 This triggering rule ensures that all reachable states are contained in some desired set.
 In \cite{ong2024performance}, a triggering rule that uses a performance barrier function is proposed.
 Sampling instants are triggered such that the performance of the system in terms of the convergence rate of a Lyapunov function satisfies a tunable bound.
 This is related to the triggering rule based on a Lyapunov function from Section~\ref{sec_overview_lyap} but offers additional flexibility in the design of the performance bound.
 In \cite{proskurnikov2020lyapunov}, it is shown that if a control Lyapunov function with some predefined convergence rate is given, then the same rate can be achieved by ETC and STC.
 The concept of periodic event-triggered control (PETC) is proposed in \cite{heemels2013periodic}.
 Instead of evaluating the triggering rule continuously, it is only evaluated at fixed sampling instants, leading to a trade-off between ETC and TTC.
 Potential benefits of PETC include the simpler implementation on digital hardware as well as a guarantee of a minimum inter-event time by design.
 PETC for nonlinear systems is studied, e.g., in \cite{borgers2018periodic,wang2020periodic}.